 The closest we’ve gotten to real-life male pregnancies to date is in the case of trans men.
 If a female undergoes female-to-male gender reassignment surgery, they can choose to keep their uterus—thereby retaining their abilities for pregnancy by pausing testosterone pills for a sufficient amount of time.

-When asked about their take on the label, Burrelli acknowledged the presence of “exploitative books” in the genre—but neither writing nor reading them.
-“Mpreg is an aspect and not the main focus in my books,” Burrelli said.
-“My books are focused on families.
-Creating families of your own and finding the place in the world where you don’t just fit, but where you are celebrated.”
+When asked about their take on the labels, Burrelli acknowledged the presence of “exploitative books” in the genre—but neither writing nor reading them.
+“Mpreg is an aspect and not the main focus in my books,” the author said.
+“My books are focused on families—creating families of your own and finding a place in the world where you don’t just fit, but are celebrated.”

 As for Grace, her books admittingly feature cis men in an alternate universe who ‘magically’ have the genetic ability to conceive, carry and deliver a baby.
 “I think any keywords or descriptors that make it easier for readers to find exactly what they’re looking for is a good thing,” she added.

-While Grace admitted to not having insights into 95 per cent of her readers, most of the audiences she chats with on Facebook or at conferences are often “women who love a good love story that ends with a happily ever after and a baby.”
+While Grace does not have insights into 95 per cent of her readers, most of the audiences she chats with on Facebook or at conferences are often “women who love a good love story that ends with a happily ever after and a baby.”
 As for their ages, Grace outlined how they swing wildly between young twenties to well into retirement years.

 Both ‘Kiki Burrelli’ and ‘Aria Grace’ are pen names of the respective authors.
-When asked if this move was influenced by the stigma surrounding the Mpreg genre, Burrelli outlined a realm of possibilities that come along with the usage of pen names.
+When asked if this move was influenced by the stigma surrounding the mpreg genre, Burrelli outlined a realm of possibilities that come along with the usage of pseudonyms.
 “Using a pen name offers a small layer of protection, but the main reason I use one is for my readers.
 When a reader picks up a Kiki Burrelli book, I want them to be relatively sure what sort of experience they are about to take part in.”
-The pen name also allows the author to remain consistent while having the freedom to explore and write in other styles under other pen names.
+The name also allows the author to remain consistent while having the freedom to explore and write in other styles under other pseudonyms.

-As for Grace, the author adopted the pen name years ago when she dipped her toes into erotic literature.
-“After a few early novels, I moved away from erotica and into gay romance and then eventually landed in Mpreg,” Grace admitted.
-The author currently uses different pen names for children’s and Young Adult (Y/A) books, contemporary romance, how-to guides and more—irrespective of the genre or perceived stigmas that surround them.
+As for Grace, the creator adopted her pen name years ago when she dipped her toes into erotic literature.
+“After a few early novels, I moved away from erotica and into gay romance and then eventually landed in mpreg,” she admitted.
+The author currently uses different pen names for children’s and young adult (Y/A) books, contemporary romance, how-to guides and more—irrespective of the genre or perceived stigmas that surround them.

-Given the fact that male pregnancies are set to become a reality in less than 7 years, you have plenty of time to conjure up your own imaginations and speculate how male pregnancies would happen in the future.
-Mpreg novels are more accessible now than ever before, and so the fantastical genre will undoubtedly survive yet another decade on the internet!
+Given the fact that male pregnancies are set to become a reality in less than six years, you have plenty of time to conjure up your own imaginations and speculate how they would happen in the future.
+Given how mpreg novels are more accessible now than ever before, the fantastical genre will undoubtedly survive yet another decade on the internet.